Damage Magazine

 LGBTQ voters overwhelmingly went for Harris, but the idea that gay voters are always going to be solidly blue is a myth.

-Review of Neil J. Young’s Coming Out Republican: A History of the Gay Right (University of Chicago Press, 2024)
+Review: Coming Out Republican: A History of the Gay Right (2024) by Neil J. Young

 If November’s election was defined by the surprising rightward drift of several groups long considered reliable Democratic voters—black men, voters under 30, and Latinos, among others—there was one group that not only stayed loyal to the party, but even increased its support.
 According to NBC’s exit polling, 86% of LGBTQ voters cast ballots for Harris, a 15-point increase from the 71% that had voted for Biden in 2020.
 This sharp turn away from the Republicans came in the wake of J.D.
 Vance’s prediction that “normal gays” would vote for Trump; it may have been prodded by Trump’s “very clear anti-trans agenda” and “worries of rollbacks on marriage equality post Roe v.
 Wade,” as Allison Gash, a political science professor, explained to the Miami Herald.
 In any case, the 2024 LGBTQ vote appears to be the exception to the rule.